ken71301/simple-message-queue/README.md

 docker-compose up
 ```

-This command starts the Redis server, the FastAPI application, and the worker.
+This command starts the Redis server, the FastAPI application, the test, and the worker.

 ## API Endpoints